A Hunky “Dorie” Classic Cookie

 ½ teaspoon fine sea salt

 2 c. all-purpose flour

 ½ c. thick jam of your choice (Dorie recommends blueberry or raspberry)

 Working with a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the butter, both sugars, and salt on medium speed for about 3 minutes, scraping the bowl as needed.
 The mixture should be smooth but not fluffy.
 Reduce the mixer speed to low and, one by one, beat in the yolks followed by the vanilla.
 Turn the mixer off and add the flour all at once.
 With the machine on low, mix just until the flour disappears into the dough.
 Give the dough a couple of turns with a sturdy flexible spatula.

 Turn the dough out onto the counter and divide it in half.
 Gather each piece into a ball and shape into a disk.

 Working with one piece of dough at a time, roll the dough ¼” thick between pieces of parchment.
 Slide the parchment-sandwiched dough onto a baking sheet – you can stack the slabs – and freeze them for a least 1 hour, or refrigerate for at least 2 hours.

 Preheat the oven to 350°F. Butter or spray a regular muffin tin.
 Have a 2” round cookie cutter at hand.

 Working with one sheet of dough at a time, peel away both pieces of parchment paper and put the dough back on one piece of the paper.
 Cut the dough and drop the rounds into the muffin tin.
-Save the scraps from both pieces of dough, then gather them together, re-roll, chill and cut.
-Don’t worry if the dough doesn’t completely fill the tins – it will once it is baked.
+Save the scraps from both pieces of dough, then gather them together, re-roll, chill, and cut.
+Don’t worry if the dough doesn’t fill the tins entirely as it will once it is baked.